 - Have a final proof-read.
 It’s extraordinary how excited readers can be about mistakes in the draft, and how deeply it distracts them from the qualities in your story.

 - Is your reader ready for it?
-S/he has said yes in principle but please check before you send it that now is a good time.
+They have said yes in principle but please check before you send it that now is a good time.
 Otherwise days and weeks might pass before the reader gets around to it, you’ll be agonised waiting and it’ll get embarrassing.

 - Ask whether your reader would like a typescript (paper copy, at your expense, for the reader to keep) or a screen download.
-This is their choice: you want your reader to be as comfortable with the experience as possible.
+Respect their choice – you want your reader to be as comfortable with the experience as possible.

 - If it’s paper, make sure it looks clean and smart.
 Something that has another reader’s coffee stains and scribblings will not get you the attention you need.